TobiasPSP/doneland_sources/Components/Human Interface/Display/README.md

 * **SPI:** The clock-based four-wire-protocol is typically found in larger and colored *displays* where much larger amounts of data need to be transferred

 Simple *matrix-style* LCD text displays typically use specific driver boards which in turn can be addressed using *I2C*.

+## Operating Voltages

+The underlying technology used by all of these displays does not require high voltages and is typically operated with *3.3V*.
+Some come with built-in *voltage regulators* and accept a wide range of input voltage.
+Make sure you always check the *display datasheet* to not exceed the operating voltage.

 > Tags: HID, Display, LCD, TFT, OLED, I2C, SPI, Matrix